-Each Fund is permitted to have an unlimited number of classes, issuable in an unlimited number of series.
-Each series may issue an unlimited number of units.
+Each Fund is permitted to have an unlimited number of classes of units and may issue an unlimited number of units of each class, except the CIBC Global Growth Balanced Fund, which may issue an unlimited number of classes of units, each of which may issue an unlimited number of series.
 The outstanding units represent the net assets attributable to holders of redeemable units of a Fund.
 Each unit has no par value and the value of each unit is the net asset value as determined on each valuation date.
 Settlement of the cost for units issued is completed as per the laws of the Canadian securities regulatory authorities in place at the time of issue.
 Distributions made by a Fund and reinvested by unitholders in additional units also constitute issued redeemable units of a Fund.

-Units are redeemed at the net assets attributable to holders of a redeemable unit per unit of each series of units of a Fund.
+Units are redeemed at the net assets attributable to holders of a redeemable unit per unit of each class of units of a Fund.
 A right to redeem units of a Fund may be suspended with the approval of the Canadian securities regulatory authorities or when normal trading is suspended on a stock, options, or futures exchange within Canada or outside of Canada on which securities or derivatives that make up more than 50% of the value or underlying exposure of the total assets of a Fund, not including any liabilities of a Fund, are traded and when those securities or derivatives are not traded on any other exchange that represents a reasonably practical alternative for a Fund.
 The Funds are not subject to any externally imposed capital requirements.